intel/scikit-learn-intelex/doc/index.rst

 Make your Machine Learning algorithms lightning fast.
 Easily and efficiently scale them out to clusters of workstations.

-**This is a technical preview, not a product.
-Intel might decide to discontinue this project at any time.**

 It's Easy
 ---------
 A daal4py machine learning algorithm gets constructed with a rich set of